Linda Boström Knausgård: Literary career

 Boström Knausgård debuted in 1998 with the poetry collection Gör mig behaglig för såret.
 Her breakthrough came in 2011 with the short-story collection Grand Mal which consists of twenty short, intense and tight prose texts in a dark mode.
-Boström Knausgård suffers from bipolar disorder.
+Boström Knausgård has bipolar disorder.
 Her disorder was the subject of a radio documentary, titled Jag skulle kunna vara USA:s president, which she produced for Sveriges Radio in 2005.
 In 2013, her third book, the novel Helioskatastrofen, was released.
 In January 2013 she began writing chronicles for the regional newspaper Ystads Allehanda.

 Personal life

 Boström Knausgård was married to the Norwegian author Karl Ove Knausgård until November 2016.
-They live in the Österlen-region in southeastern Sweden and have four children.
+They lived in the Österlen-region in southeastern Sweden and had four children.
 She is the daughter of actress Ingrid Boström.